/terms/quotation-addition · 6 min read · intermediate

 FAQ

-- The Aggarwal paper did NOT define a per-page or per-paragraph quotation ratio.
-Practitioner inference: one sourced quotation per substantive section (typically 200-500 words) is consistent with the paper's intervention without becoming quote-stuffing.
+The Aggarwal paper did not define a ratio.
+Practitioner inference: one sourced quotation per substantive section (typically 200-500 words) is consistent with the paper's intervention without quote-stuffing.
 For highly technical or evidence-heavy pages, density may appropriately be higher; for simple definitions or short answer-block content, one well-chosen quotation may be enough.
-Padding pages with quotations as a citation lever risks the same anti-pattern that keyword-stuffing was for classic SEO (which Aggarwal also tested, scoring PAWC 17.8 vs baseline 19.5, a NEGATIVE 8.7% effect).
-Quote where the quotation genuinely supports the claim and the source is an actual authority on the topic.
+Padding pages with decorative quotations risks the same anti-pattern as keyword-stuffing (which Aggarwal also tested, scoring PAWC 17.7 vs baseline 19.3, NEGATIVE 8%).
+Quote where the quotation genuinely supports the claim and the source is an actual authority.

 Sources & further reading